facebookresearch/simmc2/README.md

 **Challenge Period 1**:
 Participants will evaluate the model performance on the provided `devtest` set.
-At the end of Challenge Period 1 (Sept 24), we ask participants to submit their model prediction results and a link to their code repository.
+At the end of Challenge Period 1 (~~Sept 24~~ Oct 1), we ask participants to submit their model prediction results and a link to their code repository.

 **Challenge Period 2**:
-A `test-std` set will be released on Sept 28 for the participants who submitted the results for the Challenge Period 1.
+A `test-std` set will be released on Oct 1 for the participants who submitted the results for the Challenge Period 1.
-We ask participants to submit their model predictions on the `test-std` set by Oct 1.
+We ask participants to submit their model predictions on the `test-std` set by ~~Oct 1~~ Oct 8.
-We will announce the final results and the winners on Oct 8.
+We will announce the final results and the winners on ~~Oct 8~~ Oct 15.

 ### Baseline Results